m-nasiruddin/BengaliLexicalDisambiguationGoldStandard/README.md

 I prepared this GS dataset for the evaluation of Bengali WSD system.
 Here, Bengali WordNet (Dash, Niladri Sekhar 2011) used as a lexical resource.

-I would like to share this dataset with the NLP community.
+I would like to share this dataset with the community.

 Cheers,